jedwards1211/meteor-webpack-react/README.md

 ## How it works

-The `meteor` directory contains a `.prod` folder that is hidden for dev mode and unhidden (renamed to `prod`) for prod mode.
+The `meteor` directory contains `dev` and `prod` folders for development and production mode.
+The script to run dev mode hides `prod` (as `.prod`) and unhides `dev`, and vice versa for the script to run prod mode.

 In prod mode, only meteor is running, and it gets the webpack client and server bundles via the soft links `meteor/prod/client/main.js` and `meteor/server/main.js`.

 In dev mode, both webpack-dev-server and meteor run simultaneously on different ports (9090 and 3000, respectively), and a `webpack --watch` is also running to compile and output the server code.
-A script in `index.html` detects if the prod bundle has been loaded, and if not, inserts a `<script>` tag linking to the bundle from webpack-dev-server via port 9090 on the page's host.
+A script in `index.html` inserts a `<script>` tag linking to the bundle from webpack-dev-server via port 9090 on the page's host.
+(It's a bit weird I know, but one can't have a relative URL to a different port, and just putting a script tag to `http://localhost:9090/...` wouldn't work if you're testing on separate device from your dev box).

 ### Windows note